diskoverdata/diskover-docs/source_files/tags.md

 ### Manual Tagging

-In general, manual processes are 1) difficult to scale and 2) prone to inconsistencies.
+In general, manual processes are 1) difficult to scale and 2) prone to human errors.
 Therefore, careful consideration must be applied when determining when to use a manual tag application.
 Ideally, manual tags should be used sparingly or as part of a workflow approval or RACI model.

 Please refer to our [Diskover User Guide](https://docs.diskoverdata.com/diskover_user_guide/#tags) to learn about:

 - Manual tags application.
 - Manual tags removal.

+🟨 &nbsp;**IMPORTANT!** As Diskover exists today, you need to use the [Tag Copier Plugins](#tags_migration) to migrate the tags from one index to the next.

 <p id="tags_customization"></p>